-As a second generation Aeolian, I am keen to keep our culture alive and relevant to current and future generations of Aeolians, their families and friends.
-I hope that as the committee reaches out to the broader Aeolian community over coming months, that you will consider us to be part of your extended family and that you will spend some time with us, at our events.
+As a second-generation Aeolian, I am keen to keep our culture alive and relevant to current and future generations of Aeolians, their families and friends.
+I hope that as the committee reaches out to the broader Aeolian community over the coming months, you will consider us to be part of your extended family and that you will spend some time with us, at our events.

 PRESIDENT Sam Portelli

 SECRETARY Sharon Patella

 EVENT DIRECTOR Janetta Ziino

 ASSISTANT EVENT DIRECTOR Michael Angelini